 - Plastic bags and broken glass are among the most problematic materials for recycling facilities.
 Plastic bags wrap around conveyor lines and all work must stop while the bags are cut off.
 Broken glass jams equipment and also gets mixed up with other recyclables resulting in recyclables being categorized as contaminated and sent to the landfill.

 There is no collection on Thanksgiving, Christmas and New Year’s Day.
 Collection will occur the following day and be pushed back one day for the remainder of that week.
 For example, if Christmas falls on a Monday, there will be no collection that Monday and collection for the remainder of the week will be pushed back one day.

 - Garbage is collected once per week and recycling every other week on the same day.

-- Carts may be placed at the curb starting at 7 a.m. the day before collection and removed by 7 p.m. the following day.
+- Carts may be placed curbside starting at 7 a.m. the day before collection and removed by 7 p.m. the day after.

 Aluminum, Tin and Steel Containers